 Common indicators of a city’s economy are the employment rate, income and poverty levels.

-The median household income, which is the income level that creates an equal distribution above and below it, was $43,594 for High Point in 2010.
-This was less than the median income level for the state, but higher than both Greensboro ($41,530) and Winston-Salem ($41,483).
-The percentage of households by income category for the three Triad cities is shown in the following chart.
+The median household income, which is the income level that creates an equal distribution above and below it, was $49,649 for High Point according to the 2016-2020 5-year American Community Survey (ACS).
+This was less than the median income level for the state, which was $56,642, but higher than both Greensboro ($49,492) and Winston-Salem ($47,269).